Phase One XF Feature – Focus Stack Tool

 This works with live view on or off, but I’ve found to make gross movements, it moves a bit slower when live view is enabled.
 It takes a little bit of time to get muscle memory to know which rotation of the dial causes what, and what rate of dial acceleration creates the most lens movement (sort of a flicking movement works best), while looking at the live view display on either the digital back or in Capture One.

 Also, very nicely, the rear body button that you use to start the Focus Stack Sequence doesn’t interfere with having autofocus set to that button in your primary camera modes.
 Outside of the focus stack tool, your programmed buttons act exactly as they should, within the tool, the rear button starts the sequence capture.
 Another nice feature is the ability to turn off the tools you don’t want on the top screen, so I disabled HDR and TimeLapse tools, so a single swipe left got me directly to the Focus Stack tool from my home screen.
-(The ability to order these tools in desired presentation would be a nice, future feature)
+(The ability to order these tools in desired presentation would be a nice, future feature update from Phase One)

 Very important note: Autofocus Priority must be set to ‘Release’ and not ‘Focus’ while using the Focus Stack Tool or pressing the start button will start nothing.
 (Firmware version 2.01.2) This was the only workflow oddity I found that conflicted with the global settings in the camera.

 Helicon Focus is a fantastic, simple, and effective program for assembling the focus stack.
 It works much better than my experience using Photoshop and is able to find the single strand of focus through the 3D field, isolate it and intelligently merge it with the next.
-Helicon offers a Free Trial for 30 days and Free License Code for one year if you own Phase One gear.
-If you are a current Phase One Owner, just go to My Pages section of Phase One’s website and register for your free license.

 Helicon’s support documentation is quick, concise and very helpful, so I won’t go into that part of the process here.
 With a little trial and error, and only about 3 images, I ended up changing settings and re-exporting to get the results I wanted and I found the setting that worked for the bulk of my test images.
 Ultimately, Helicon works at the same speed with processed TIFFS as it does with the JPGs.
 (Slow Hard Drive performance or low RAM could potentially affect it, not that I noticed a grotesque difference in speed between my iMac and MacPro)